Federation of Licensed Victuallers Associations: History

 was shut down, and the FLVA used the northern office of the NLVA.
-In December 2009, the Chief Executive, Tony Payne CBE, retired and day-to-day operational control passed to Martin Caffrey it moved its office location to York in 2013.
+In December 2009, the Chief Executive, Tony Payne CBE, retired and day-to-day operational control passed to Martin Caffrey it moved its office location to York in 2013..
+The FLVA ceased operations on the 31st March 2026.

 Structure

-It is based in York in North Yorkshire.
-The management structure of the organisation consists of a body of existing licensees headed by a President with a trustee overlay.
-Operational issues are handled through Operations Director.
-Membership is by annual subscription.
+It was based in York in North Yorkshire.
+The management structure of the organisation consisted of a body of existing licensees headed by a President with a trustee overlay.
+Operational issues were handled through Operations Director.
+Membership was by annual subscription.

 Function

-The organisation represents self-employed licensees of public houses (pubs) in the UK, and local Licensed Victuallers Associations.
+The organisation represented self-employed licensees of public houses (pubs) in the UK, and local Licensed Victuallers Associations.
 The landlord of a pub is known as a Licensed Victualler, the derivation is from a victualler of goods.

-The Annual General Meeting is held each year no later than February currently in Harrogate in North Yorkshire.
+The Annual General Meeting was held each year no later than February last in Harrogate in North Yorkshire.

-The organisation is also involved with the day-to-day issues of the licensed trade, offering practical assistance to its members, and sees its role as that of being the "publicans partner".
-It offers advice on becoming a self-employed licensee, providing assistance with staff employment, health and safety issues, disability audits, Landlord and Tenant Act legislation and rental and lease negotiations.
+The organisation was also involved with the day-to-day issues of the licensed trade, offering practical assistance to its members, and saw its role as that of being the "publicans partner".
+It offered advice on becoming a self-employed licensee, providing assistance with staff employment, health and safety issues, disability audits, Landlord and Tenant Act legislation and rental and lease negotiations.

-Through its Operations Director, the FLVA is represented on industry bodies such as the Pub Governing Body (PGB) which, as part of its duties, oversees dispute resolution services such as the Pubs Independent Conciliation and Arbitration Service (PICAS) and the Pubs Independent Rent Review Scheme (PIRRS).
-The Association is consulted by Government bodies, and has input in industry matters through the Department of Business Innovation and Skills, as well as the Valuation Office Agency in regards to the likes of Business Rates.
+Through its Operations Director, the FLVA was represented on industry bodies such as the Pub Governing Body (PGB) which, as part of its duties, oversees dispute resolution services such as the Pubs Independent Conciliation and Arbitration Service (PICAS) and the Pubs Independent Rent Review Scheme (PIRRS).
+The Association was consulted by Government bodies, and had input in industry matters through the Department of Business Innovation and Skills, as well as the Valuation Office Agency in regards to the likes of Business Rates.